Chart Color Schemes

 Mount Macedon ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Mount Macedon had a lower than average level of cultural diversity, with 88.2% of its population being citizens, 81.2% born in Australia, and 95.6% speaking English only at home.
-Christianity was the predominant religion in Mount Macedon, comprising 37.9% of the population.
-However, Judaism was not represented in Mount Macedon's population, compared to 1.0% across Greater Melbourne.
+Mount Macedon was found to have below average cultural diversity, with 88.2% of its population being Australian citizens, 81.2% born in Australia, and 95.6% speaking English only at home.
+The predominant religion in Mount Macedon is Christianity, comprising 37.9% of the population.
+However, there was an overrepresentation of Judaism, which makes up 0.0% of Mount Macedon's population compared to 1.0% across Greater Melbourne.

 Frequently Asked Questions - Diversity